dmnfarrell/dmnfarrell.github.io/_posts/2021-01-15-spoligotyping-wgs.markdown

 get_sb_number(b)
 ```

 This method appears to work on test data with known types but hasn't been rigorously benchmarked.
-You should test it before production use.
+It's not likely to be 100% reliable and results should be checked for errors.
+You will notice that a single missed hit will produce the wrong result entirely.

 ## Links